u1273400/thesis/bib.md

 * Bibliography

+@inproceedings{papineni2002bleu,
+  title={BLEU: a method for automatic evaluation of machine translation}, author={Papineni, Kishore and Roukos, Salim and Ward, Todd and Zhu, Wei-Jing}, booktitle={Proceedings of the 40th annual meeting on association for computational linguistics}, pages={311--318}, year={2002}, organization={Association for Computational Linguistics}
+}

 @inproceedings{szegedy2015going,
   title={Going deeper with convolutions}, author={Szegedy, Christian and Liu, Wei and Jia, Yangqing and Sermanet, Pierre and Reed, Scott and Anguelov, Dragomir and Erhan, Dumitru and Vanhoucke, Vincent and Rabinovich, Andrew},